marbl/MetagenomeScope/README.md

 The output directory will contain an `index.html` file that can be opened in most modern web browsers.
-(The `index.html` file points to other resources located within the directory, so please don't move it out of the directory.)
+(The `index.html` file points to other resources located withnn the directory, so please don't move it out of the directory.)

 ### What types of assembly graphs can this tool visualize?